cetz-package/cetz/src/draw/grouping.typ

   },)
 }

-/// Iterates through all anchors of an element and calls a callback for each one.
+/// Iterates through all named anchors of an element and calls a callback for each one.
 ///
 /// #example(```
 /// // Label nodes anchors